partho-dev/docker-K8s-EKS-ECS/Docker-folder/DOCKER.md

     - The container has some good changes, and you want to save the same state of container
     - `docker commit container_id new_image_name`

-    ## How to push the image to remote repo
+### How to push the images to DockerHub

 - Its the time to push the image to some image repo
 - First login `docker login` - Enter your dockerhub creds
+- Once the image is created, it needs to be pushed into the Docker Hub

+        ```

+        docker build -t express-server ./server
+        docker build -t next-client ./client

+        ```
+    - Login to `Dockerhub`
+    - Create a repository `daspratha/nextjs_express` # SOme differenet Repo based on project
+    - Then from the local machine suppose if we want to push the image `daspratha/nextjs_express`
+    - Then, tag your local image to repo

+            ```
+            docker tag express-server daspratha/nextjs_express:express-server
+            docker tag next-client daspratha/nextjs_express:next-client
+            ```
+    - then to push the image execute -
+            ```
+                docker push daspratha/nextjs_express:express-server
+                docker push daspratha/nextjs_express:next-client

+            ```

+    ### To login to dockerhub
+    - From terminal, type docker login
+    - Enter Usernaame/Password of Dockerhub
     - Now, push the image `docker push dockerhub_username/your_image`